 Architecture/Engineering Design Sub-Consultant/MWBE Staffing List (7555-15)

 Contractor EEO Policy Statement (7557-104)

-this request more restrictive and elect to require the utilization plan submitted
+more restrictive and elect to require the utilization plan submitted with the bid

 Receipt of the MWBE utilization plan and staffing plan is required within